 |SEMINAR:RECENT DEVELOPMENTS IN PHYSICAL CHEMISTRY|

 |Minimum Total Credit Hours for Post-Master's Students||60|

 Each doctoral candidate, upon admission to candidacy, must register for CHEM 80199 for a total of 30 credit hours.
-It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter CHEM 80299, each semester, including one term each summer, until all requirements for the degree have been met.
+It is expected that a doctoral candidate will continuously register for Dissertation I, and thereafter CHEM 80299, each semester, until all requirements for the degree have been met.